kasra-hosseini/obspyDMT/README.rst

    :scale: 75%
    :align: center

-The only required option compare to the previous command line is:
+The only additional option compare to the previous command line is: *--plot_focal*

-*--plot_focal*
+**ATTENTION:** when you run the plotting tools, obspyDMT asks for the type of map which can be Bluemarble, Etopo, Shaderelief and Simple.

 ------------
 Option types